scalatra/scalatra-website/content/guides/3.0/async/pekko.md

 <div class="alert alert-info">
   <span class="badge badge-info"><i class="glyphicon glyphicon-flag"></i></span>
   See
-  <a href="https://github.com/scalatra/scalatra-website-examples/tree/master/{{< 3-0-scalatra_short_version >}}/async/akka-examples">akka-examples</a>
+  <a href="https://github.com/scalatra/scalatra-website-examples/tree/master/{{< 3-0-scalatra_short_version >}}/async/pekko-examples">pekko-examples</a>
   for a minimal and standalone project containing the examples in this guide.
 </div>

-When you use Scalatra with Akka, you most likely want to return a result of some sort.
+When you use Scalatra with Pekko, you most likely want to return a result of some sort.
 So you're probably going to send a message to an Actor which will reply to you.
 The method you use for that returns a Future.
-Typically, this involves Akka's [ask pattern](https://doc.akka.io/docs/akka/current/scala/actors.html#ask-send-and-receive-future).
+Typically, this involves Pekko's [ask pattern](https://doc.akka.io/docs/akka/current/scala/actors.html#ask-send-and-receive-future).

 When the request you get just needs to trigger something on an Actor using the fire-and-forget [tell pattern](https://doc.akka.io/docs/akka/current/scala/actors.html#tell-fire-forget, then you don't need a Future.
 In this case, you probably you want to reply with the Accepted status or something like it.